Inspirational Insights

 ~ Trader Garrett

-PBS recently aired a 4 hour Ken Burns documentary on the life of Benjamin Franklin here.
+PBS aired a 4 hour Ken Burns documentary on the life of Benjamin Franklin here.
 Very well done and complete.

 No comments: